 Biography of South African Artist Grady Zeeman

-I was the owner of Kunstehuijs Art Gallery from 2011 to 2017, where I not only exhibit my own work, but also some of South Africa’s prominent artists as well.
+She was the owner of the Kunstehuijs Art Gallery from 2011 to 2017, where she not only represented herself, but also numerous prominent South African artists.

 National Diploma Clothing Design, Cape Technicon – 1986-1988